sunjun1051/GSPay-php/CP_OpenningLetter.md

 2.Replace the configuration items in config.php of GSPay plugin SDK with these parameters which get from opening letter and

-##Account Openning Letter from ChinaPay
+##Account Opening Letter from ChinaPay

 After you through the certification of ChinaPay.You will receive an email with subject of ‘ChinaPay Account Opening Letter’.